bdgomey/Pipeline/README.md

         3. upload your config file in the secret file and give it a name.
 You will reference this in your Jenkinsfile
         4. add kubectl context in eks (aws eks --region region update-kubeconfig --name cluster-name)

-## Finalize your Jenkinsfile with the deployment to kubernetes
+## Finalize your Jenkinsfile with the deployment to kubernetes.